My Eclectic Bites

 Notes

 • Enoki mushroom is optional here.
 I personally like the texture of Enoki mushroom but it may not be an easy ingredient to find outside of an Asian grocery store.
+You may substitute with other mushrooms or vegetables.

-• Traditionally the dipping sauce uses gochugaru (Korean red pepper flakes) but not everyone has this ingredient in the pantry.
+• Traditionally, the dipping sauce uses gochugaru (Korean red pepper flakes) but not everyone has this ingredient in the pantry.
 I found sambal oelek to be a good substitute for gochugaru in this dipping sauce.
 If you don't have sambal oelek, you can also use a small squirt of sriracha.
 If you are not a fan of spicy food, you can omit the spicy component altogether.

 Did you make this recipe?